Accreditation Overview for EE-12 Schools

 - For 100% online schools, it is the primary instrument.

-- As an addendum to REACH for schools which exceed 10% of the credits earned in any division (ES, MS, or HS) from online courses.
+- As an addendum to REACH for schools that exceed 10% of the credits earned in any division (ES, MS, or HS) from online courses.
 It may also be required between accreditation cycles if the credits earned from online classes reach 20%, as reported on the Annual Report.

 For more information concerning the Online Accreditation Protocol, contact email@example.com.